LakeinLove/Mage-The-Awakening/Magic/Magic Concepts/Mage Sight/Focused Mage Sight.md

   - Magesight
 ---

-_Focused Mage Sight allows a mage to scrutinize a subject through the lens of the chosen Arcana.
+_Focused Mage Sight allows a mage to scrutinize a subject through the lens of the chosen [[Arcanum|Arcana]].
 Unlike Peripheral or [[Active Mage Sight]], Focused Mage Sight requires that the mage put all her attention on one target — a person, object, or location (roughly the size of a small room)._

 ---